TheDemocracyFoundation/epitome-django/AutoInstaller/README.md

 `your_username_here ALL=(ALL)       ALL`

+Ctrl + X will quit the editor and you will be asked if you want to save your changes.
+Press Y for Yes.

 * Issue: You try to run the server again after you closed it and you get the message "Error: That port is already in use."